 State and federal response

-Washington Gov. Bob Ferguson said Wednesday that 46 Washington National Guard members are on site.
-They include 10 Civil Support Team members assisting with air monitoring, 20 Homeland Response Force members assisting with decontamination and an eight-member Fatality Search and Rescue team.
+Gov. Ferguson said Wednesday that 46 Washington National Guard members were on site.
+They included 10 Civil Support Team members assisting with air monitoring, 20 Homeland Response Force members assisting with decontamination and an eight-member Fatality Search and Rescue team.

 The U.S. Environmental Protection Agency and the U.S. Coast Guard are also at the facility.
-The state Department of Labor and Industries is preparing to launch a formal investigation.
+Washington Department of Labor and Industries Director Joel Sacks said Wednesday that L&I will conduct a full investigation once emergency recovery operations have concluded.

 Environmental monitoring and mitigation efforts continue.
-The Washington Department of Ecology and the EPA are assisting with air and water quality monitoring and overseeing operations related to potential environmental impacts.
+The Washington Department of Ecology and the EPA are assisting with air and water quality monitoring, and are working alongside NOAA to oversee mitigation operations related to potential environmental impacts.

 Regulatory records

-Washington Department of Ecology enforcement records show the mill has, in the past, exceeded wastewater discharge limits for biochemical oxygen demand, with monthly averages reaching as high as 770% above the legal limit.
+Washington Department of Ecology enforcement records show the mill previously exceeded wastewater discharge limits for biochemical oxygen demand, with monthly averages reaching as high as 770% of the legal limit.
+The records also document multiple instances in which wastewater pollutants exceeded state benchmarks, though regulators did not take formal enforcement action in some cases after the company performed required follow-up actions.

-In August 2024, Nippon paid a $2,000 civil penalty for exceeding the daily limit for total suspended solids during a March 2023 discharge.
+State and federal regulators have assessed $41,500 in environmental penalties against the facility since 2017, records show.
+The penalties include a $2,000 civil penalty Nippon paid in August 2024 for exceeding the daily limit for total suspended solids during a March 2023 discharge.

-EPA civil enforcement records show a history of Clean Air Act violations.
-Nippon paid a $5,500 civil penalty on March 18, 2026, for violations involving the National Emission Standards for Hazardous Air Pollutants.
-It also resolved a $4,500 penalty in August 2024 for violations of sulfur dioxide limits.
-Those followed prior formal penalties of $9,000, $8,200, $5,000 and $2,500 assessed by state and local agencies between 2017 and 2019.
+EPA civil enforcement records also show a history of Clean Air Act violations.
+Nippon paid a $5,500 civil penalty on March 18, 2026, for violations involving the National Emission Standards for Hazardous Air Pollutants, and resolved a $4,500 penalty in August 2024 for violations of sulfur dioxide limits.
+Those followed prior formal Clean Air Act penalties of $9,000, $9,000, $5,000 and $2,500, along with a $4,000 Clean Water Act penalty, assessed by state regulators between 2017 and 2022.

 The EPA’s Toxics Release Inventory is an annual reporting database, not a record of illegal releases or permit violations.
 In 2024, Nippon reported 564,868 pounds of on-site releases of toxic chemicals, including 151,000 pounds of hydrochloric acid, 127,690 pounds of methanol, 105,800 pounds of ammonia and more than 113,000 pounds of manganese compounds.
 The filing also listed releases of zinc, lead and mercury, along with 12,744 pounds of formaldehyde and 15 grams of dioxin and furan compounds.